TimurMalkc/TimurMalkc/README.md

 ###

-<p align="left">💻 I code mainly in Java and Python.<br>🌱 Currently learning more about Full Stack Development<br>🚀 Interested in AI and Computer Vision</p>
+<p align="left">💻 I code mainly in Java and Python<br>🌱 Currently learning more about Full Stack Development<br>🚀 Interested in AI and Computer Vision</p>

 ###